nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_delivery-issues.md

 ## Delivery Issues and Delivery Management

-This guide explores the  **Complaints** tab, which displays information about delivery management and delivery issues.
+This guide explores the **complaints** tab, which displays information about delivery management and delivery issues.
 From this tab, you can:

 - view a subscription's complaint history
 - create a new complaint